Mark Anthony Neal

 Mark Anthony Neal is an American author and academic.
-He is the Professor of Black Popular Culture in the Department of African and African-American Studies at Duke University, where he won the 2010 Robert B. Cox Award for Teaching.
+He is the Professor of Black Popular Culture in the Department of Black American Studies at Duke University, where he won the 2010 Robert B. Cox Award for Teaching.
 Neal has written and lectured extensively on black popular culture, black masculinity, sexism and homophobia in Black communities, and the history of popular music.

 Neal is the founder and managing editor of the blog NewBlackMan.
 He hosts the weekly webcast Left of Black in collaboration with the John Hope Franklin Center at Duke University.
 A frequent commentator for NPR, Neal contributes to several on-line media outlets, including Huff Post Black Voices and SeeingBlack.com.

 Mark Anthony Neal is a member of Phi Beta Sigma fraternity.